-The winterization kit is near the water pump; see Water Pump Access Locations on page 8-12.
+The winterization kit is near the water pump; see Water Pump Access on page 8-12.
 For drain valve locations, see Drain Valve Locations on page 8-12.

-- 1. Open the sink and shower drains if they are closed. - 2.
-Open all the faucets, including the shower head faucet handle and, if equipped, the external shower head.

-3. Close the water heater drain valve and close all other drain valves.
+- 1. Open the sink and shower drains if they are closed. - Open all the faucets, including the shower head faucet handle and, if equipped, the external shower head. - 3.
+Leave the water heater drain valve open.
+It should remain open until the system is ready to be used again.
+Leave a note on the control panel that the drain valve is open and the bypass valve needs to be closed before use. - 4.
+Close all other drain valves. - 5.
+Make sure the water heater bypass valve is set to its open position.

-- 4. Go to the winterization kit and turn the valve handle to the winterizing position as indicated on the tag attached to the kit (shown above). - 5.
-Uncoil the hose attached to the kit, remove the hose cap, and insert the hose down to the bottom of the RV antifreeze container. - 6.
+- 6. Go to the winterization kit and turn the valve handle to the winterizing position as indicated on the tag attached to the kit (shown above). - 7.
+Uncoil the hose attached to the kit, remove the hose cap, and insert the hose down to the bottom of the RV antifreeze container. - 8.
 Turn the pump switch on and run it until antifreeze starts coming out of the faucets.
 Once antifreeze runs from one tap, turn it off and continue to the next one.
 Move from one fixture to the next, shutting them off as you go until all the lines are full.
-As you empty each antifreeze container, turn the pump off, transition to a full container, and turn the pump back on to continue. - 7.
-Allow the antifreeze to flow down drains.
+As you empty each antifreeze container, turn the pump off, transition to a full container, and turn the pump back on to continue.

+- 9. Allow the antifreeze to flow down drains.
 Flush the toilet and allow antifreeze to flow down the toilet.
 If equipped, operate the toilet hand sprayer until antifreeze is coming out.
 Work the hand shower sprayer while holding it down in the tub until antifreeze is coming out, and if equipped, do the same with the external shower head.
-Any remaining antifreeze can be dumped down a drain. - 8.
-Shut the pump OFF once all the lines are full. - 9.
-Open all the faucets and leave them open. - 10.
+Any remaining antifreeze can be dumped down a drain. - 10.
+Shut the pump OFF once all the lines are full. - 11.
+Open all the faucets and leave them open. - 12.
 Turn the winterization kit valve back to the normal use position, place the cap back on the hose, and coil it back up for storage.